 Huemules is based on a 6,000 acre nature reserve in Patagonia in Argentina, which is run entirely by locally hired personnel.
 Accommodation is in geodesic domes, which have a smaller impact on the environment than other structures.
 The furniture on site is made from recycled time, they use eco-friendly cleaning products and they say they have an advanced sewage treatment system that sterilizes waste in a clean and odorless way.
 They compost organic waste, which goes on their vegetable garden and they minimise single-use and plastic as much as possible

-Here’s a relevant blog post on the best ethical fashion stores in Cusco, Lima and Peru by eco blogger Ecocult.
+Here’s a relevant article on the best ethical fashion stores in Cusco, Lima and Peru by eco blogger Ecocult.

-And if you’re heading to Columbia Ecocult have also written posts on the most sustainable restaurants in Medillin and sustainable and ethical shopping in Medellin and Bogota.
+And if you’re heading to Columbia Ecocult have also written articles on the most sustainable restaurants in Medillin and sustainable and ethical shopping in Medellin and Bogota.

 The same blogger has also done a piece on the most sustainable ethical fashion shops in Bueno Aires, Argentina.